Had a Mortgage Refused After The Contract Exchange?

 Not always, but if your mortgage lender has any reason to suspect your circumstances have changed since you originally applied, they might take a closer look at your credit report before completion.
 This can also happen if your application is complex and the lender thinks it calls for extra scrutiny from their underwriting team after exchange.

 Seeking advice from a mortgage broker is the best way to safeguard yourself against this.
-Not only can they potentially negotiate a fee refund on your behalf, they might be able to find you an alternative lender who is offering a better deal than the one you had withdrawn.
+Not only can they potentially negotiate a fee refund on your behalf, they might be able to find you an alternative lender offering a better deal than the one you had withdrawn.

 Yes.
 Mortgage lenders have the right to withdraw a mortgage offer at any point before completion, even on the day it’s due to be finalised.
 It’s relatively uncommon for a lender to cancel an application this far into the process, though it has been known to happen.